Skip to main content

 The bioavailability of testosterone is largely governed by sex hormone-binding globulin (SHBG), and its conversion to estradiol is catalyzed by aromatase (CYP19A1).
 Genetic polymorphisms in the genes encoding these proteins add another layer of complexity to predicting TRT response.
 The SHBG gene contains several single-nucleotide polymorphisms (SNPs) that have been associated with variations in circulating SHBG concentrations.

 For example, the rs1799941 polymorphism has been linked to higher SHBG levels, which in turn reduces the fraction of free, bioavailable testosterone.
 Similarly, variants in the CYP19A1 gene can significantly alter aromatase activity.
-The (TTTA)n repeat polymorphism in the CYP19A1 gene is one such example, where shorter repeat lengths have been associated with reduced and, consequently, lower estradiol levels.
+The (TTTA)n repeat polymorphism in the CYP19A1 gene is one such example, where shorter repeat lengths have been associated with reduced aromatase activity and, consequently, lower estradiol levels.

 The interplay between these genetic factors is crucial.
 An individual with a long AR CAG repeat (lower androgen sensitivity) and a SHBG variant predisposing to high SHBG levels would likely exhibit a blunted response to standard TRT dosages.
 In contrast, a patient with a short AR CAG repeat and a CYP19A1 variant causing high aromatase activity might be prone to estrogenic side effects.
 This creates a complex matrix of potential genetic combinations, each with a unique clinical phenotype.